 They're efficient.
 When you match with someone, you could meet that person within hours, or even minutes, depending on how close you are.
 Chemistry is the wild card that is either there or not, so meeting face-to-face in a timely fashion is one of the keys to online dating.
-Also, because of a very granular GPS system, the apps allow you to find people in your vicinity whose paths you might not have crossed.
+Also, because of a very granular GPS system, apps like Zoosk allow you to find people in your vicinity whose paths you might not have crossed.
 Some dating services target a radius within your ZIP code, which also locates people you might not meet otherwise but within a much larger area.
 Lastly, they’re easy to set up and free.
 With a few clicks and a Facebook account, you can make a profile.

 As for whether you should use Tinder™ or any other app to find a date, that’s up to you.
 I contend that people should use any resources available to them.
 Don’t NOT use something because of its reputation.